apify/apify-docs-v2/sources/academy/node_js/scraping_from_sitemaps.md

 # [](#scraping-with-sitemaps) How to scrape from sitemaps

+**The sitemap.xml file is a jackpot for every web scraper developer.
+Take advantage of this and learn an easier way to extract data from websites using Crawlee.**

+---

 Let's say we want to scrape a database of craft beers ([brewbound.com](https://brewbound.com)) before summer starts.
 If we are lucky, the website will contain a sitemap at [https://www.brewbound.com/sitemap.xml](https://www.brewbound.com/sitemap.xml).

 > Check out [Sitemap Sniffer](https://apify.com/vaclavrut/sitemap-sniffer), which can discover sitemaps in hidden locations!